Hong Kong Special Administrative Region of the People's Republic of China vs Kingdom of Saudi Arabia

 Freelance Permit (Tashrih al-Amal al-Hurr)

-No sponsor · Non-settlement · 1 year; renewable.
+No sponsor · Non-settlement · 1 year from the date of issue; renewable.

 Student Visa